Articles in This Series

 Another preprocessing technique is to create dummy variables, which basically means that you convert qualitative variables to quantitative variables.
 An example is taking a color feature (e.g., green, red, and blue), and transforming it to the values 1, 2, and 3 respectively.
 This makes it possible to perform regression with qualitative features.

-Recall from chapter 1 that the data used for machine learning should be split into training and test datasets, as well as an optional third validation dataset for model validation and tuning.
+Recall from the first article that the data used for machine learning should be split into training and test datasets, as well as an optional third validation dataset for model validation and tuning.

 Choosing the size of each data set can be somewhat subjective and dependent on the overall sample size, and a full discussion is out of scope for this series.
 As an example however, given a training and test dataset only, some people may split the data into 80% training and 20% testing.